The 10 Best Glass Teapots

 video play icon

 This wiki has been updated 37 times since it was first published in February of 2016.
 Whether you're an orange pekoe, lapsang souchong, or Earl Grey kind of person, these glass teapots are a great way to bring out the flavor and aroma of your favorite blends.
 Both practical and elegant, they come with infusers to brew up the perfect loose leaf cuppa every time, and you can also use them to create impressive blooming tea displays when you're entertaining guests.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Hario Cha Cha Kyusu Maru